2001 Vanderbilt Commodores football team: At Tennessee

-At Ole Miss 38 Vanderbilt 27
+At Ole Miss

 Ole Miss (7-4, 4-4) trailed, 20-3, midway through the third quarter.
 But Eli Manning hit four different teammates for scores during a 14:24 span.
 He completed his third fourth-quarter comeback of the season with a 39-yard TD strike to freshman receiver Jason Armstead, giving the Rebels a 31–27 lead with 3:34 left.